Virus Fallout Drags Stocks in Long Plummet to the Bottom

 A Phase IV stimulus is now in discussion by lawmakers, and President Trump has joined the chorus calling for an additional $2 trillion on infrastructure to bolster last week’s $2.2 trillion package.
 Lawmakers are on recess until April 20.

-Confirmed cases of Covid-19, the new strain of coronavirus, have more than doubled in the last week.
+Confirmed cases of Covid-19, the disease caused by the new strain of coronavirus, have more than doubled in the last week.
 The virus has affected about 887,000 and killed more than 44,000 worldwide, according to data compiled by Johns Hopkins University.

 So far, about 190,000 in the United States have been infected by the virus, while 4,100 have died.